It’s green smoothie time!

 With that said, old content is starting now.

 My first trial of this glow green smoothie was an epic fail.
-Hubby quickly pointed out it was because there was no banana.
+Eric, my husband, quickly pointed out it was because there was no banana.
 According to him, banana covers a multitude of sins.
 And wow was he right!
 The classic strawberry and banana combination is the main flavor component of this smoothie, with the addition of spinach greens and healthy fats from walnuts and wheat germ.

 I was surprised at how hydrated my skin looked in just three days after drinking this green smoothie.
 Now, it has become a daily regimen for my skin health.
 I usually drink it mid-morning between breakfast and lunch, but it also makes a quick, on-the-go breakfast.